 Our Audit and Risk Committee support the board in managing risk and have responsibility for ensuring the effectiveness of our internal control and risk management policy.
-Our board is supported by our external Sustainability Advisory Council, who are a group of expert advisors and thought leaders in sustainability and construction, where our Director of Health, Safety, Sustainability and Quality (HSSQ) represents the board on the Advisory Council.
+Our board is supported by our external Sustainability Advisory Council, who are a group of expert advisors and thought leaders in sustainability and construction.

 The Council challenges us to push the boundaries and supports us to identify potential risks and opportunities that could affect our business and our supply chain in the short, medium and long-term.

-The sustainability team, led by our Director of HSSQ are responsible for co-ordinating the delivery of our 2030 Sustainability Roadmap and updating climate risks, collaborating with all areas of the business to ensure appropriate plans are in place.
+The sustainability team, now led by our Group Sustainability Director who reports directly to the CFO, is responsible for coordinating the delivery of our 2030 Sustainability Roadmap and updating climate risks, collaborating with all areas of the business to ensure appropriate plans are in place.
 Furthermore, we operate eight working groups, with each board member sponsoring a specific group.
-Two of these directly relate to climate - our Climate Change Working Group (sponsored by our CEO) and our Electric Vehicles Working Group (sponsored by our CEO) and our Electric vehicles Working Group (sponsored by our CEO).
-In addition, we are establishing a Sustainability Reporting working group comprised of members of the sustainability, strategy, risk and finance teams to continue to evolve our disclosures such as TCFD and in readiness for the requirements of CSRD.
+Two of these directly relate to climate - our Climate Change Working Group (sponsored by our CEO) and our Electric Vehicles Working Group (sponsored by our CFO).
+In addition, we established a Sustainability Reporting working group comprised of members of the sustainability, strategy, risk and finance teams to continue to evolve our disclosures such as TCFD and in readiness for the requirements of CSRD.